 During this time, it’s important to keep the area clean and free from any potential contaminants that could interfere with the seal.
 Avoid touching or disturbing the surface during the curing process.

 It is crucial to avoid applying a new coat while the previous one is still wet, as this could negatively affect the appearance of the wood and result in a wasted Flex Seal.
-So we advise using Flex Seal correctly on the first attempt since it can be expensive.
+So I advise using Flex Seal correctly on the first attempt since it can be expensive.

 Which Works Better, Flex Seal Spray Or Liquid?